datttrian/cleaning-data-in-postgresql-databases/src/README.md

  COUNT(*) > 1;
 ```

+     * postgresql://postgres:***@localhost/local
+    (psycopg2.errors.UndefinedColumn) column "fee" does not exist
+    LINE 4:     MIN(fee) AS fee
+                    ^

+    [SQL: SELECT
+     -- Include SELECT list columns
+     summons_number,
+        MIN(fee) AS fee
+    FROM
+     parking_violation
+    GROUP BY
+     -- Define column for GROUP BY
+     summons_number
+    HAVING
+     -- Restrict to summons numbers with count greater than 1
+     COUNT(*) > 1;]
+    (Background on this error at: https://sqlalche.me/e/20/f405)

 ### Detecting invalid values with regular expressions

 In the video exercise, we saw that there are a number of ways to detect